Skip to content

 Google Chrome and other browsers use cookies as the access identification key to keep the account sign-in on the browser.
 By any chance, if this cookie is cleared or damaged, the account is automatically logged out.

-Once you identify and fix the Chrome automatic signout problem, the browser keeps your account signed in until you force log out yourself.
-You should fix the signout problem by following the instructions in the article.
+Once you identify and fix the automatic sign-out problem, the browser keeps your account signed in until you force log out yourself.

 Please share the article if you find it helpful: